 Filling the frame with positive space of a lot of random objects will make the image feel very busy, such as:

 The same subjects can feel small and vulnerable when there’s just one in frame.
 So, a small positive space surrounded by a vast negative space, such as:

 - just one person in the distance on an empty sidewalk

 - one bird flying across a vast, cloudless sky

-Yet, having only one subject in frame doesn’t necessarily create vulnerability as the emotion is changed by how much the positive space fills the frame.
+Yet, having only one subject in frame doesn’t necessarily create vulnerability, as the emotion is effected by how much the positive space fills the frame.
 So with very little negative space a positive space that’s not busy, but fills the frame can bring simplicity and minimalism to the image.
 Photographing either the pedestrian or the bird close up, filling the frame, will change the feeling completely.